hdhe/responsive-interactive-timeline/README.md

 ===============================

 **Demo**
-View the [demo](http://julia-chen.com/timeline/) on any your computer, laptop, tablet, or phone.
+View the [demo](http://julia-chen.com/timeline/) on your computer, laptop, tablet, or phone.

 **Features**
 -  Responsive and mobile-friendly timeline.